zwxzwxzwx21/tetris_bot/notes.md

 TODO type shit:

-fix the attack so it displays correctl, calculations are good, addition isnt
+1. fix the attack so it displays correctl, calculations are good, addition isnt -seems to work fine now, but combo isnt included so that is another issue where attacks arent amplified by combo

 (those below actually more important)
 - one thing in the code i noticed, bruteforcing o piece (unsure about other pieces)